 We represent guardians in guardianship proceedings, from the preparation and filing of the petition for guardianship with the Clerk of the Court to the final order of the Court closing the guardian estate and, if necessary, all of the accountings, reports, budgets and special requests in between.
 We handle most of our cases in Cook County, Lake County and DuPage County.

-Guardianship Services: Hourly attorneys fees range from $295-$350 per hour plus costs.
+Guardianship Services: Fees vary, but generally, hourly attorney fees range from $325-$450 per hour plus costs.

 How To Get Started